Itinerary Map

 Day 11 - Thursday 3 April 2025

-Today you will have a full day tour of Kanazawa.
+Today we will have a full-day tour of Kanazawa.

 We’ll be heading through the Nagamachi Bukeyashiki, a preserved samurai housing district in Kanazawa; on our way to a local gold leaf museum.
 Kanazawa is famous for producing these cultural goods, along with ceramics, Kutaniyaki Pottery, and silver leaf; in fact, Kanazawa produces 99% of the gold leaf used throughout Japan.